-We sat down for some Q & A with newly named Windy City Bulls Head Coach, Damian Cotter, to get to know a little more about the man who will be leading the team into a new G League era.
+We sat down for some Q & A with Windy City Bulls Head Coach, Damian Cotter, to get to know a little more about the man who will be leading the team into a new G League era.

 Q: Tell us about your career path in basketball, and what attracted you to coaching?